 1942

-Ben-Gurion visited the displaced persons camps established on German soil following World War Two, where Jews who had managed to survive the war were settled.
+During World War II, David Ben-Gurion visited displaced persons camps established in Germany after the war, where Holocaust survivors were gathered.
 “I saw in Bergen-Belsen the graves of the thousands who were murdered every day by the Nazis, and I saw the few remains that had been saved in a miraculous way, and in their hearts the love for the homeland was strong.”
 (The Old Man and the People: Personal Letters of David Ben-Gurion, p.
-94) Photographed by Photo Krotman, courtesy of the Ghetto Fighters' House Museum / Photo Archive
+94).
+Photographed by Photo Krotman, courtesy of the Ghetto Fighters’ House Museum / Photo Archive.

 1945

-Ben-Gurion was responsible for national security in the management of the Jewish Agency, and for several months he held a seminar for the Jewish National Fund, where he prepared the groundwork for the creation of an army for the Jewish state.
+David Ben-Gurion was responsible for national security within the leadership of the Jewish Agency for Israel and, for several months, led seminars for the Jewish National Fund, where he laid the groundwork for the establishment of an army for the future Jewish state.

 1947

-In November 1947, the UN General Assembly passed a resolution on the division of the Land of Israel according to the UNESCO Committee.
-Ben-Gurion accepted the plan in the name of the Jewish people, and the following day the War of Independence began.
+In November 1947, the United Nations General Assembly passed a resolution to partition the Land of Israel based on the recommendation of the UN committee.
+David Ben-Gurion accepted the plan on behalf of the Jewish people, and the following day the War of Independence began.

 1947